golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 Here we demonstrate how self-contained Exe-Unit runtimes can be implemented, tested and finally plugged into the Provider's daemon.

 {% hint style="warning" %}
 Please be aware that a custom runtime doesn't provide the level of isolation comparable with a virtual machine.
-It's just an executable running with the same privileges as yagna daemon.
+It's just an executable running with the same privileges as the yagna daemon.
 {% endhint %}

 ### Erigon runtime

-First, let's discuss what is the purpose of the Erigon runtime to gain some high level overview.
+First, let's discuss what the purpose of the Erigon runtime is to gain some high-level overview.
 The runtime:

 * Accepts an Ethereum network's name (e.g. 'mainnet' or 'rinkeby') from the requestor agent,
 * Starts Erigon binaries to sync with the chosen network and serve Erigon RPC endpoint,